 Spellings for this half term are on our class spelling page and a weekly test is usually done on Friday.
 Again please help your child by helping them to learn their spellings.
 Also check out the "Topmarks" website on our website links page.
 There are lots of super spelling games to help your child with their spellings.

-Well, I think that's all for now.
-I shall try and put more helpful website links on that your child can use to help them with their learning in school so keep checking out the website links page.
-Should you need to speak with either myself or Miss Heartfield, please do not hesitate to come in and see us after school or make an appointment.
+Should you need to speak with either myself or Mrs Worden, please do not hesitate to come in and see us after school or make an appointment.